vrikodar/P4ck3t/P4ck3t.md

      - determine the best route between networks
      - These Different Routing Protocols will use different parameters in determining the best path

+## Static VS Dynamic Routing

+`Static Routes`
+     - Administrator manually enters route
+     - no over head on network that might unnecessarily consume bandwidth
+     - Manual update is required when there are changes in topology